-Promoting safer, healthier, active travel for children as well as supporting low traffic neighbourhoods.
+Promoting safe and healthy active travel for children as well as supporting low traffic neighbourhoods and healthy streets.
 Recipients of a Southwark Civic Award: The Honorary Liberty of the Old Metropolitan Borough of Camberwell for exceptional contributions to community safety.

 Firstly, thank you for attending our meeting last month.
 We very much appreciated you joining us and for all your hard work in mediating between the many parties involved in current issues affecting local transport and travel.